-10 ways the pros modify their bikes for the cobbles - Cycling Weekly
+11 ways the pros modify their bikes for Paris-Roubaix - Cycling Weekly

-With the Omloop Het Nieuwsblad and Kuurne-Brussels-Kuurne coming up this weekend, the Classics are on the way, which means that pro mechanics are working feverishly to prepare their riders’ bikes for the demands of the pavé.
+With Paris-Roubaix coming up this weekend the harshest cobbles of the season are just a few days away, which means that pro mechanics are working feverishly to prepare their riders’ bikes for the demands of the pavé.

-You might think that all that needs doing is to fit some 28mm tyres, then off you go, but there’s much more to it for riders in search of Classics glory.
+You might think that all that needs doing is to fit some 28mm tyres, then off you go, but there’s much more to it for riders in search of Roubaix glory.

-While 250km of racing over roads that you’d think twice about driving down will take a significant toll on the legs, many pros also double (or even triple) wrap their bar tape in an attempt to provide extra cushioning for their hands, wrists, and shoulders.
+While 250km of racing over roads that you’d think twice about driving down will take a significant toll on the legs, the relentless juddering will also numb the hands and arms.
+To combat this, many pros will double (or even triple) wrap their bar tape in an attempt to provide extra cushioning for their hands, wrists, and shoulders.

 >>> How to wrap handlebar tape (video)